Low stages of the Taylor tower for r-immersions: Configuration and -configuration spaces

 \begin{prop} Suppose $r\leq k<l$.
 Then the map

 given by forgetting $l-k$ configuration points, is $((r-1)n-1)$-connected. \end{prop}

 \begin{proof} First look at the map

-given by forgetting $k-r$ point (the equivalence comes from \eqref{E:k=rR^n}).
-The space $\rConf(k, \R^n)$ is $((r-1)n-2)$-connected (see bottom of page 14 in \cite{KS:DiagonalComplements}) as is the sphere $S^{(r-1)n-1}$.
+given by forgetting $k-r$ points (the equivalence comes from \eqref{E:k=rR^n}).
+The space $\rConf(k, \R^n)$ is $((r-1)n-2)$-connected.
+This follows from \refC{rImm->ImmConnectivity} with $M=\underline k$ and $N=\R^n$, in which case $\Imm(M,N)$ is contractible (this result also appears as Corollary 4.7 in \cite{KS:DiagonalComplements}).
+The sphere $S^{(r-1)n-1}$ has the same connectivity.
 Now, the connectivity of the space $\rConf(k, \R^n)$, $k\geq r$, does not depend on $k$, so the same argument applies to the connectivity of the map \eqref{E:HomologyPullbackMap} with $l$ replacing $k$.

-Furthermore, the homology of $\rConf(k, \R^n)$ is generated precisely by the spherical classes represented by the maps \eqref{E:HomologyPullbackMap} \cite{DT:Overlapping}.
-This implies that there is a surjection
+Furthermore, since $\rConf(k, \R^n)$ is a subspace arrangement, one can use the Goresky-MacPherson formulas \cite{GM:MorseTheory} to study thir cohomology, which is generated precisely by the spherical classes represented by the maps \eqref{E:HomologyPullbackMap}.
+In particular, there is an injection